AntonisParaskevis/hotseat-chess/README.md

 • .NET Framework 4.7.2 or newer

 # Download
-Click the Code button, then click on "Download ZIP"
+Click the Code button, then click on "Download ZIP".

 # Execution
 Run Chess.exe, located in Chess\Chess\bin\Debug